apt-get2Update/Learn-python-100/old_files/readme.md

 ## Welcome

-**Congratulations** for deciding to participate in a **_30 days of Python_** programming challenge .
+**Congratulations** for deciding to participate in a **_  Learn Python_** programming challenge .
 In this challenge you will learn everything you need to be a python programmer and the whole concepts of programming.
 In the end of the challenge you will get a **_30DaysOfPython_** programming challenge certificate.

 [Join the telegram channel to get help](https://t.me/ThirtyDaysOfPython)